Step 1: Apply Online

-Curriculum for the Respiratory Care Baccalaureate Degree Program has been approved by the YCCD Board of Trustees.
+Curriculum for the Bachelor's Degree Program in Respiratory Care has been approved by the YCCD Board of Trustees.
+All courses have student learning outcomes, listed below each course.
 Program approval is pending from California Community Colleges State Chancellor's Office.
 Upper division courses include:

 Advanced critical analysis of the guiding beliefs of stress and illness as it affects the self.
 A vital exploration of the human experience in health, disease, and dying from the perspective of the self as a health care worker.
 Contemporary theories and research, behavioral traits and characteristics, and the effect of our biopsychosocial perspectives on personal health, wellness, and disease as performed in healthcare systems.

 Advanced critical analysis of the ethos of contemporary western medicine.
 In particular critical examination of disparity in medical access, care, and provision within ethnic groups is unpacked.
 Determinants of health and illness contemporary theories, reconfiguring the body, the distinction between disease and illness, the sick roll- socio-economics of disease and care, medicalization theory, feminist theory and health (women’s embodiment of disease), - labeling theory, healing roles, emotional labor, and power dimensions within the health care system are examined within the framework of our stratified and multicultural society are critically measured.